QAInsights/windows-docker-devweb/README.md

 ## Why building the image is required?

 DevWeb package file is not publicly downloadable.
 You need to login and download it.
 This repo doesn't contain the DevWeb package, as it is against Micro Focus terms to host the DevWeb contents in the public repo.
 It is must for you to download the DevWeb zip file and place it in your local repo.

+## Learn more
+Visit my (blog)[https://qainsights.com/what-is-loadrunner-developer/] to learn more about LoadRunner Developer, DevWeb and more.